rski/rski.github.io/_posts/2021-09-05-nix-debugging.md

 I am not sure whether other settings are needed to make this work on a non-NixOS system, as I have not experimented on one.
 I would expect none.

-- installing via `systemPackages` on NixOS
+- installing via `environment.systemPackages` on NixOS

 This only requires setting `separateDebugInfo = true` in the override and `environment.enableDebugInfo = true` in the NixOS config.
 The debug info in this case will be available under `/run/current-system/sw/lib/debug` instead of `~/.nix-profile`.

-- `home-manager`
+- installing via `home-manager`

 home-manager provides `home.enableDebugInfo`.
-This will add `debug` to extraOutputsToInstall and will also set `$NIX_DEBUG_INFO_DIRS` to include the `lib/debug` directory with the resulting symlinks.
+This will add `debug` to `extraOutputsToInstall` and will also set `$NIX_DEBUG_INFO_DIRS` to include the `lib/debug` directory with the resulting symlinks.
 This is similar to the equivalent NixOS setting.
-This allows `gdb` to find the debug symbols, according to https://github.com/nix-community/home-manager/commit/0056a5aea1a7b68bdacb7b829c325a1d4a3c4259/
+This allows `gdb` to find the debug symbols, according to [the oridinal PR that introduced it](https://github.com/nix-community/home-manager/commit/0056a5aea1a7b68bdacb7b829c325a1d4a3c4259)

 I would expect home-manager to not require overriding `meta.outputsToInstall` either, only `separateDebugInfo` if the original derivation does not set it.